dmwm/DAS/doc/sphinx/architecture.rst

 (for queries pre-fetching).
 The DAS cache server utilizes threading technologies to consume and work on several requests at the same time.
 All queries are written to DAS Analytics DB.
-A mapping between data-service notations and DAS are stored in DAS Mapping DB.
+A mapping between data-service notations and DAS is stored in DAS Mapping DB.
 Communication with end-users is done via set of REST calls.
 User can pose GET/POST/DELETE requests to get/request or delete data in DAS, respectively.
 Below we outline all steps in DAS workflow: